Life Length: History

+In 2021, Life Length opened a clinic at Paseo del General Martinez Campos, 46, in Madrid.

+In 2022, the company's prostate cancer diagnostic tool received approval from the Spanish Agency for Medicines and Health Products (AEMPS).
+The same year, the company launched HEALTHTAV, a new product in its portfolio.

 Telomeres and their importance to the company

 Telomeres are part of our DNA and are found at the ends of chromosomes.
 Their function is to protect our DNA during each cell division by preventing chromosomes from adhering to each other or from losing important information.
 They represent the most precise biomarker to measure aging.
 Telomere deterioration has been associated with the ageing process and many other diseases.

 Over the years, every time a cell divides, our telomeres successively shorten up to a point where the cells cannot divide any more.
 Subsequently, they either undergo a process called apoptosis (cells progressively die) or go into senescence (they lose their function).

 Many studies link long telomeres and a slower rate of telomere shortening with greater longevity.
 For example, research done on mice showed that individuals with hyper-long telomeres lived 13% longer than those with normal telomeres.
 However, they also store less fat, which also contributes to greater longevity.

 Due to the impact, they have at the cellular level, the length of telomeres and their rate of shortening is considered a relevant biomarker for assessing the state of aging of the entire organism.